kirikintha/property/readme.txt

 Max execution time seems to have an effect on caching images.
 I am finding on my local machine, that the image caching process takes much longer, and that it does not download all the images only half that on the server in one run.
 NOTE: In the module, I have changed the execution time with ini_set, and this seems to have allowed all the images to import.
 However, in general practice, you may notice that importing of all images takes a few caches to run, so when you start try running the cache up to five times, or until the "cache" process takes less than a minute to complete, this is unfortunately the only way to ensure you have received all the images, as most third party services do not report back to you total images, etc.

-My recommendation is to find the current first site that uses this module, http://sonnenalprealestate.com server config and use that as the base requirements for server use.
-I think that the larger the record set, the higher the max_execution time needs to be.
-At least 120 seconds.
-I found that when I changed the execution time, everything cached properly.
-However, it did take a few caches to get all the images when the max_execution was set to 60 seconds, and as of this writing Apr 2010, I have the php.ini setting to 240 max execution, just like devel.

-Memory usage needs to be somewhere in the 128MB, it is very memory intensive to upload and update nodes.
+Memory usage needs to be somewhere in the 128MB-256MB, it is very memory intensive to upload and update nodes.

 ##Installation